A

 alight (verb)

-all right or alright or orright (British colloquialism)
+all right or alright or orright (colloquialism)

 Used to greet someone at the same time as asking if they are well.
 (CD)